jb510/docsify/docs/deploy.md

 ## GitHub Pages

-There're three places to populate your docs for your Github repository:
+There are three places to populate your docs for your Github repository:

 * `docs/` folder
 * master branch